Armando Trabanco, Regional Retail Sales Manager

 As someone who is very involved with his community—with the Hispanic Chamber of Commerce, the Small Business Committee, and who works a lot with financial literacy—Armando jumped at the chance to join Aquí Nos, the Hispanic and Latino employee resource group at Synovus.
 “Aquí Nos is an excellent opportunity for folks to understand company-wide that we’re all in this together.
 As a group, we are recognized, and we look forward to our work together for the betterment of our company.
 It’s an exciting time.”
 He always tells colleagues, “You have to build your communities, so we can build and grow our bank.”

 He encourages his associates and team members to participate, whether Hispanic or not.
 “It’s beneficial for us to have folks that aren’t in the demographic to participate so they can learn, they can listen, they can understand.
-It’s one family.”
+We are one family.”

 That sense of camaraderie and giving back is vital to Armando and one he tries to bring into his everyday life.
 He doesn’t give back for the accolades, but rather because people have done it for him, and it’s just simply how he operates as a person.
 “You have a debt.
 You have to pay it forward.
 It’s fulfilling for me to know that I’m helping others succeed.
-It’s important to give people those opportunities to turn around and give someone a hand up.”
+It’s important to give people the same opportunities that were given to me, and then see them turn around and give someone else a hand up.”

-He wants the next generation of Hispanic-Americans to know, “we owe the United States who we are.
-Be productive and help the country as a whole continue to grow.
+He wants the next generation of Hispanic-Americans to know, “we owe the United States the opportunities we have.
+Be productive and help the country succeed and grow.
 Whatever it is that we’re working on, we as Hispanics need to do our best to make sure that we are active participants in the success of everything around us,” he says.
 “You’ve got to earn it, you’ve got to give back, and you’ve got to be part of the success.”